r-sp/blogger/README.md

-# Blogger
+# blogger

-This archive was not maintained, perhaps in the future I could think about changes.
+Fun fact: [Blogger](https://blogger.com/) was the first platform that led me here.